Torky24/Islam_Portfolio/README.md

 # [Project 1 (Bachelor's Thesis as well as two publications): Project Overview](https://github.com/Torky24/Islam_Portfolio/tree/main/Python%20Projects/Bachelor's%20Thesis%20%26%20Publications%20Project)
 * Data is of several masonry walls, and steel girts under the effect of explosions.
 * Cleaned the data and used it to apply multiple learning algorithms.
-(In this repisotory only the ANN is available)
 * Scaled data accordingly.
 * Used Monte Carlo method to predict P - I diagrams.
 * P - I diagrams could potentially be used to assist engineers to design walls that could withstand certain explosions.
 Potentially saving lives.